Nerodia erythrogaster: Reproduction

 This species bears live young (ovoviviparous) like other North American water snakes and garter snakes.
 The snake breeds from April until mid-June in the southeast U.S. The female gives birth during the months from August to September.
-Large broods have been observed, but a typical litter size is around eighteen.
-One female was observed with a litter of fifty five hatchlings in North Carolina.
-In 2014 a captive female produced two healthy offspring via parthenogenesis.
+A typical litter size consists of around eighteen young, but litters may exceed that size; one female was observed with a litter of fifty five hatchlings in North Carolina.
+In 2014, a captive female produced two healthy offspring via parthenogenesis.

 Predators and defense

 The plain-bellied water snake is prey to both terrestrial and aquatic predators.
-Reported predators include largemouth bass, kingsnakes, cotton mouths, and several species of egrets, and hawks.
-Their usual reaction to threats of being captured are: attempts to escape, biting and releasing a foul odor.
-Unlike the common water snake, the plain-bellied water snake will leave water and try to escape over land if threatened.
+Reported predators include largemouth bass, kingsnakes, cottonmouths, and several species of egrets and hawks.
+When they feel threatened, plain-bellied watersnakes may attempt to escape and/or respond with threat displays such as striking in the direction of the perceived threat or releasing a foul musk from its cloaca.
+Unlike the common watersnake, the plain-bellied watersnake will leave water and try to escape over land if threatened.

 Taxonomy

 These six subspecies of N. erythrogaster have been historically recognized, including the nominotypical subspecies.
 However, in 2010, Makowsky, et al. determined that there was "little support for the recognized subspecies as either independent evolutionary lineages or geographically circumscribed units and conclude that although some genetic and niche differentiation has occurred, most populations assigned to N. erythrogaster appear to represent a single, widespread species."